The Movie-Geek’s Guide to New York City: 20 Must-See Filming Locations

 The American Museum of Natural History on the Upper West Side saw a surge in visits with the release of Night at the Museum.
 Young film fans can explore the real exhibits behind the characters featured in the Museum movies including the Tyrannosaurus Rex (“Rexy”) in the Hall of Saurischian Dinosaurs and the Capuchin Monkey (“Dexter”) in the Hall of Primates.

-Insta-worthy: A photo of the façade and the Theodore Roosevelt Memorial is a must.
-Follow the line of kids heading to the Margaret Mead Hall of Pacific Peoples for a selfie with the Rapa Nui (Easter Island) head.
+Insta-worthy: Follow the line of kids heading to the Margaret Mead Hall of Pacific Peoples for a selfie with the Rapa Nui (Easter Island) head.

 Check out the best places to see dinosaur fossils in Canada.